Information for Applicants

 The NOI form is complex and the Commission encourages applicants to consult experts to assist them in the preparation of the required plans and application materials.
 A link to a list of consultants is here:

 The list is provided as a convenience; applicants are free to retain the services of any competent wetlands consultant.
-Consultants who wish to be added to the list please contact the Commission Agent: [email protected].
+Consultants who wish to be added to the list please contact the Commission: [email protected].

 NOI Filing Fees must be paid at time of filing.
 The method for determining state fees is shown in the NOI instructions.
 The appendix to the Commission’s regulations lists the total local fee that must be added to add to the state fee.
 The regulations are here, the Appendix is on the last two pages.